hlascelles/karina_personal_website/_posts/kitchen/2013-02-03-runner-beans-hazelnuts.md

 * Toast the hazelnuts in 200C oven.
 * Finely slice red onion and runner beans.
 * Pre-heat the pan with some olive oil until very hot.
 Fry onions and runner beans, stirring frequently, until tender, for about 4 minutes.
-* Toss with toasted hazelnuts, crumbled cheddar cheese, salt, pepper and more olive oil if needed.
+* Toss with toasted hazelnuts, crumbled cheddar cheese, salt, black pepper and more olive oil if needed.

 **Inspired by:** [BBC Good Food](https://www.bbcgoodfood.com/recipes/quick-fried-runner-beans-cheddar-hazelnuts)